The No-Framework Agent

 Quick Reference

-- →The core agent loop is: call LLM → check for tool calls → execute tools → feed results back → repeat
+- →The core agent loop: call LLM → check stop_reason → execute tool calls → append results → repeat

-- →Skip frameworks when: single provider, fewer than 5 tools, no complex state, no multi-agent coordination
+- →Go framework-free when: one provider, ≤5 tools, no complex state, no multi-agent coordination, and debuggability matters

 | Signal | Skip Framework | Use Framework |